 Intelligence is not as integrated with policy as it was in the past.
 Today the policymaker is provided constant information updates, good and bad, from many different data sources and the demands on intelligence are far too dynamic, fast-paced and interconnected.

 The problem really lies in the current intelligence content delivery model.
 Dating back to the days of Sherman Kent, former OSS Research and Analysis Branch staffer, intelligence and policy were developed separately in order to maintain the objectivity of the intelligence.
-Even today, intelligence for the most part is shared with the policymaker during the morning stand ups/briefings the analysts deliver their insights and then return to their offices to go about their day.
-This model worked well when intelligence was the only game in town and the world was much simpler, but it doesn’t work as today.
+Even today, intelligence for the most part is shared with the policymaker during the morning stand ups/briefings where the analysts deliver their insights and then return to their offices to go about their day.
+This model worked well when intelligence was the only game in town and the world was much simpler, but it doesn’t work as well today.
 Now intelligence is much more vulnerable to “politicization” not because of the analyst, but because the policymaker can pick and choose parts of the information that support their viewpoint.

 Ellen E. McCarthy formerly served as the Assistant Secretary of State for the Bureau of Intelligence and Research.